revbayes/revbayes.github.io/tutorials/chromo/index.md

 polyploidization events occur within lineages and unassociated with lineage splitting?
-To answer this, one could use RevBayes to set up two different models, one allowing cladogenetic polyploidization (see Section [subsect:clado_simple]) and a second using a model with only anagenetic polyploidization (like the ChromEvol model described above).
+To answer this, one could use RevBayes to set up two different models, one allowing cladogenetic polyploidization (see the section {% ref clado_simple %}) and a second using a model with only anagenetic polyploidization (like the ChromEvol model described above).
 One could then calculate a Bayes factor to compare which model better explained the observed data.
 See the RevBayes tutorial {% page_ref model_selection_bayes_factors %} for more information on